PILD: Physics-Informed Learning via Diffusion: Appendix

 \subsection{Unified Training Objective}

 The original optimization objective involves sampling latent trajectories from the learned distribution $\bm{x}_{1:T} \sim p_\theta(\bm{x}_{1:T})$.
 To make this computationally tractable, we instead sample from the known forward process $q(\bm{x}_{1:T})$.
-This approximation effectively disregards the likelihood ratio term, which simplifies the objective while introducing a small bias.
-We argue that this bias diminishes during training, as optimizing the variational lower bound encourages $p_\theta(\bm{x}_{1:T})$ to converge toward $q(\bm{x}_{1:T})$, which is proven by:
+This approximation effectively disregards the likelihood ratio term and introduces an additional bias, which is expected to diminish as optimizing the variational lower bound drives $p_\theta(\bm{x}_{1:T})$ toward $q(\bm{x}_{1:T})$: